jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

-If SBDG’s Auto-configuration for PDX was disabled, such as by doing:
+If [spring-boot-gemfire-name]’s Auto-configuration for PDX was disabled, such as by doing: